ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 - Donor_Species:
 The taxonomic species assigned to the donor contig.
 It identifies the source organism from which the HGT fragment originated.

+In addition, the .txt (report for each FMT) looks like the following format:

 ![](workflow8.png)

+The .txt result shown above indicate a high-confidence horizontal gene transfer event between two bacterial species: *Roseburia intestinalis* (HGt-acquiring) and *Anaerostipes hadrus* (HGT-delivery).
+The entire HGT region spans approximately 31 kb (length 31010) and contains nine predicted genes, with HGT region sharing 99.291% identity.
+The recipient and donor species are phylogenetically different, satisfying the key filtering criterion for a HGT event.